score-spec/community-patchers/README.md

 - `unprivileged.tpl`

 _Note: Do you have other examples that you would like to see in this list?
 Please file an issue in this repository, thanks!
+We'll find someone in the community willing to help you on this.
 Or do you have your own patch templates that you would like to share with the community?
-Please add them in the repository by opening a PE, thanks!_
+Please add them in the repository by opening a PR, thanks!_

 Example of usage:
 ```bash